Even the most experienced land buyers may not know about conservation easements.

 The land trust will take legal action (if necessary) to enforce the easement.

-Thus, it’s important to select the right land trust as you’ll work closely with them to ensure you’ve come to the right agreement and can move forward comfortably.
+Thus, it’s important to select the right land trust and work closely with them to ensure you’ve come to the right agreement and can move forward comfortably.

 This is a big decision – don’t take it lightly!

-First, choose a land trust that offers a proven understanding of forestry practices and agricultural issues.
+First, if you are a farmer, choose a land trust that offers a proven understanding of forestry practices and agricultural issues.

 After all, if this is their specialty, they should show it through their practices.